Texas Property Tax System:

 A tax lien attaches to property on January 1 to secure payment of taxes for the year.

 Property taxes are a major funding source of local services including public schools; community health services; and city services such as fire and police protection; streets and parks and recreation.

 All property is taxable unless state or federal law exempts all -- or part of the value.
 Total exemptions may be granted for public properties or those owned by qualifying organizations such as churches, schools, or charitable organizations.
 Over sixty-five, social security disability, and disabled veterans exemptions are examples of partial exceptions, which reduce the taxable value on qualifying property.

 Property taxes become due on October 1.
 Taxpayers have until January 31st of the following year to pay their tax bill before taxes become delinquent.
 It is the responsibility of the Taxpayers to seek out all tax bills due.
 Failure to send or receive a tax bill does not affect the validity of the tax, penalty, interest, due date, existence of a tax lien or any procedure instituted to collect a tax.

-City of Frisco residents living in Collin County receive (2) two tax statements:
+City of Frisco residents living in Collin County receive a tax statement:

-- one from Collin County, which includes City of Frisco, Collin County and Collin County Community College District taxes and Frisco Independent School District (FISD) taxes
+- from Collin County Tax Collector, which includes City of Frisco, Collin County, Collin County Community College District taxes and Frisco Independent School District (FISD) taxes

-City of Frisco residents living in Denton County still receive (3) three tax statements:
+City of Frisco residents living in Denton County still receive (2) two tax statements: